What personal information do we collect from the people that visit our website, and when do we collect it?

 We implement a variety of security measures when a user enters, submits, or accesses their information to maintain the safety of your personal information.
 Your personal information is contained behind secured networks and is only accessible by a limited number of persons who have special access rights to such systems, and are required to keep the information confidential.

-All donations are processed through a gateway provider, PayPal, and are not stored or processed on our servers.
+All donations are processed through a gateway provider (Amazon or PayPal) and are not stored or processed on our servers.

 Do we use ‘cookies’?